You are here

 80

 Since premiums are designed to be actuarially fair, the higher indemnity payments associated with higher coverage levels should nearly be offset by the higher premiums.
 The decision of what coverage level to select is mainly influenced by an individual producer’s attitude toward risk and ability to withstand risk.
 The financial position of the operation is a key factor to consider.
-An example will help to illustrate this point.
+An example will help illustrate this point.
 This example uses an RP policy; however, the principles illustrated here are relevant to any type of policy.

 Consider the case of a producer growing cotton with an APH of 800 pounds per acre.
 Suppose that the RMA-established base price for cotton in the spring is $0.78 per pound.
 The producer is interested in purchasing an RP policy.
 In this producer’s county, RP coverage can be purchased at levels from 50 to 85 percent of expected revenue.
-At the 60 percent coverage level, for example, the producer’s per-acre revenue guarantee would be
+At the 60 percent coverage level, for example, the producer’s per-acre revenue guarantee would be:

 800 × 0.60 × $0.78 = $374.40 per acre.

-Assuming that the total premium for this coverage (not including the administrative fee) worked out to $40 per acre, the producer’s portion of the premium would be $40 − ($40 × 0.64) = $14.40 per acre.
+Assuming that the total premium for this coverage (not including the administrative fee) works out to $40 per acre, the producer’s portion of the premium would be

-At the 80 percent coverage level, the producer’s per-acre revenue guarantee would be
+At the 80 percent coverage level, the producer’s per-acre revenue guarantee would be:

 800 × 0.80 × $0.78 = $499.20 per acre.